godyracks/corneliusventures.co.ke/README.md

     ```

 ## Usage
-To use the application, navigate to `http://localhost:5175/` in your browser.
+To use the application, navigate to `http://localhost:5173/dashboard`  in your browser after running ```sh npm run dev ``` in your terminal inside the client/cvkltd directory.
 You will see the dashboard where you can upload projects by filling in the form fields and submitting them.

 ## Project Structure
   ```sh